 - Natural Light or Grow Light

-STEPS TO GROW SWEET PEAS
+STEPS TO GROWING SWEET PEAS FROM SEEDS

 A. Prepare Seeds

-- Select Sweet Peas you want to grow and get familiar to see if you need to stratify or not the seeds.
+- Select the Sweet Peas you want to grow and get familiar to see if you need to stratify them or not the seeds.
 Read the package carefully or you can find so much information on your specific sweet pea on the internet.

 3. Place Seeds in small jar with water for 24 hours.